EAGE-Annual-Hackathon/EAGE-Hackathon-2025-Instructions/README.md

 Welcome to the instructions for the EAGE Hackathon hosted at the Annual 2025 in Toulouse, France

 ## Task
 Each team will create tools that can help geoscientists in their daily work which an LLM can leverage.
-The tool should be able to interact at least with the Github Copilot and use the MCP (Multi-Context Protocol) to communicate with other tools.
+The tool should be able to interact at least with the Github Copilot and use the MCP (Model Context Protocol) to communicate with other tools.

 ## What is the MCP?
-The MCP (Multi-Context Protocol) is a protocol that allows different tools to communicate with each other.
-It is designed to be used with LLMs and allows for the creation of tools that can be used in conjunction with LLMs.
-The MCP is a simple JSON-based protocol that allows for the exchange of data between different tools.
+The MCP (Model-Context Protocol) is a protocol that allows LLM Clients such as Github Copilot to communicate with servers providing tools and context to the LLM.

 ## Evaluation Criteria
 - **Creativity**: How creative is the tool?
 Does it solve a problem that geoscientists face?